Published By Janet Gershen-Siegel at September 7th, 2018

 More tips include making customers feel special and listening to them.
 Hey, there’s that politeness thing again.
 We think it just might catch on.

 #3.
-It’s not your imagination: this winning tip can help you decide if AI is for you.
+It’s not your imagination: this tip can help you decide if AI is for you.
 Sage recently looked at how artificial intelligence could improve the customer experience.

 Their biggest takeaway was that AI can bring in customer service outside of normal business hours.
 So that means customers can get service even when the company’s closed.
 It also means a company could potentially be 24/7 for service without outsourcing.